rust-lang-ua/learn_rust_together/toolbox_general.md

 <!-- https://github.com/dherman -->
 <!-- - []() by []() : -->

+Awesome collection of crates for productive development in Rust.
+It is curated by us.

+You might also be interested in other tooboxes:

+- :wrench: [Explore](./toolbox_general.md) : general-purpose toolbox with collection of crates.
+- :video_game: [Explore](./toolbox_multimedia.md) : multimedia toolbox with collection of crates for GameDev, Graphics, Video, Audio.
+- :infinity: [Explore](./toolbox_science.md) : scientific toolbox with collection of crates for Math, Physycs, Lienar Algebra, Machine Learnign, DSP.
+- :package: [Explore](./toolbox_distros.md) : distros toolbox with collection of utilities written in Rust to been distributed outside of Rust ecosystem.

 ## Tags legend

 - ( _error_ ) - errors handling